rklopsch/Wind-RL-gym/README.md

 # Wind-RL
 Reinforcement Learning for Wind Farm Control

-## Requirements
+## How to install

-### Requirements for v1: using mpi run to restart the simulation at every agent interaction
+### v1: using mpi run to restart the simulation at every agent interaction
 Python requirements are available in requirements.txt [XCompact3D](https://github.com/admole/Incompact3d/tree/my_dev) is required to run the wind farm simulations.